 In addition to avoiding probate, revocable trusts can provide assistance with managing financial assets during incompetence or disability.
 Unfortunately, for many of us, there will come a time when we are no longer able or willing to manage our own affairs.
 If that happens, someone else needs to step in and take care of a range of tasks, from day-to-day bill payment, to income tax coordination, to investment management.

 The trustee under a revocable trust is charged with managing the assets in a trust for the benefit of the person or organization named.
-The most common form of revocable trust names the person who sets it up (the Grantor) as the initial trustee, and gives that person the total access and freedom to deal with the assets in the trust however they want to.
-The trust will also provide however, that if the Grantor is unable or unwilling to serve as trustee, a successor will step in and manage the assets for the benefit of the Grantor (or his/her spouse or children).
-The successor trustee can be an individual or a professional trustee, such as your bank, broker or other advisor.
-The successor trustee will then be charged with paying bills, investment management and the like for as long as the trust lasts.
+The most common form of revocable trust names the person who sets it up (the Grantor) as the initial trustee, and gives that person the total access and freedom to deal with the assets in the trust however they want.
+The trust will also provide, however, that if the Grantor is unable or unwilling to serve as trustee, a successor will step in and manage the assets for the benefit of the Grantor (or his/her spouse or children).
+The successor trustee can be an individual or a professional trustee, such as your bank, broker, or other advisor.
+The successor trustee will then be charged with paying bills, investment management, etc. for as long as the trust lasts.
 At the death of the Grantor and his/her spouse, the trust can terminate and pay out to the next generation or can continue for the benefit of the next generation.

 Providing for Children

 For most parents of minor children, the issues that stall the estate planning process are selecting a person to become guardian of the children and handling financial assets for the benefit of the children.
 Unfortunately, too many parents allow these issues to stop the process, leaving these decisions in the hands of the Probate Court, which will then act without guidance.
-Guardianship issues should be addressed in the wills of parents with custody of minor children.
+Guardianship issues should be addressed in the wills and powers of attorney for parental delegation of parents with custody of minor children.

 Minimizing Estate Tax

 Trusts range from simple to complex and can be designed to meet almost any need.
-You should always consult legal counsel to get the best, most personal advice.
+You should always consult legal counsel to get personal advice regarding your situation and the state you live in.
 This is an area where one size definitely does not fit all.
-The attorney and other estate planning professionals you work with will not only assist you with preparation of the trust itself, but also help you in the process of transferring your assets to the trust and dealing with any income and estate tax issues that arise.
+The attorney and other estate planning professionals you work with will not only assist you with preparation of the trust itself, but may also help you in the process of transferring your assets to the trust and dealing with any income and estate tax issues that arise.
 The time and effort you spend now in establishing a complete estate plan is worth the benefits you and those you care about will receive later.